 This training can be commissioned at any point during the academic year, and is delivered according to the requirements of the institution.
 Please get in touch to confirm arrangements.

-SOS-UK has also partnered with Speak Carbon to offer a national Carbon Literacy course, open to all HE, FE and SU staff members and officers.
-This course will run in October 2021, in the run-up to COP26.
-Registration will open soon, but please contact us to express interest.
+SOS-UK is offering a national Carbon Literacy course, open to all SU staff and officers.
+This course will run in October 2021, in the run-up to COP26 and tickets are available to purchase on Eventbrite here.

 Please contact us to discuss your requirements and obtain a quote.